data-cleaning/ValidatPoC/README.md

 Number of hours per week usually worked should be between 1 and 80

+Missing data results in undecided.

 ##### Rule 2

 cost + profit = turnover

+Missing data results in undecided

 ##### Rule 3

 Check whether the relative occurrence of the category `high` in a column containing values `low`, `high`, `medium` does not exceed 10%.

+Missing values are ignored when determining the relative occurrences.

 ##### Rule 4

 Price change between the current month and the previous month should not exceed 50% (taking the previous value as 100%).
 The same must hold for the price change between the current month and the same month last year.

+Missing values result in invalid

 ##### Rule 5

 Age of grandparents – 28 >= age of their grandchildren

+Missing values result in

 ##### Rule 6